Frequently Asked Questions

 May we eat our lunch in the Museum?
 Does Treehouse have drinking fountains?

-Sorry, Treehouse doesn't have a lunch room, and we don't allow food or drinks, except water, into our exhibit areas.
+Sorry, Treehouse doesn't have a lunch room, and we don't allow food or drinks, except water, into the Museum.
+(Many visitors have food allergies and we care for donated collections and keeping food away from these is important.)
 Please bring your own water bottles to replenish at our water bottle filling stations.
-This is part of our effort to keep Treehouse a clean facility and a healthy environment, especially for our visitors with food allergies.
-We also care for donated collections and keeping food away from these is important.
-There is one drinking fountain on the main level.
 There are a number of restaurants in the Junction development where Treehouse is located within easy walking distance and many have children's menus.
 Ask at the Welcome Desk for suggestions.
 We are just blocks from two municipal parks if you'd like to picnic during good weather.

 May we open birthday gifts inside the Museum?